Eberechi Eze: International career

+Youth

-Because Eze is of Nigerian ancestry, he has trained with the Nigeria national team.
-On 5 October 2018, he was called up to the England national under-20 team, and made his debut on 11 October 2018 in a 2–1 win against Italy in the Under 20 Elite League.
-Eze then captained England U20 for the first time, playing for 75 minutes before being substituted, in a 2–1 loss against Chile at the 2019 Toulon Tournament on 7 June 2019.
-He went on to make seven appearances for the U20 side.
+Because Eze is of Nigerian descent, he has trained with the Nigeria national team.
+On 5 October 2018, he was called up to the England national under-20 team, and made his debut on 11 October 2018 in a 2–1 win against Italy in the 2018–19 Under 20 Elite League.
+He went on to make six appearances for the under-20 side.

 In 2019, Nigeria Football Federation president Amaju Pinnick met with Eze in an attempt to persuade him to switch his allegiance to Nigeria.
 Eze said that he was undecided on who to represent, but Pinnick stated: "It appears to me that he would want to play for Nigeria, but again, there is a lot of pressure on these players who play in England".
 Nigeria manager Gernot Rohr later stated in January 2021 that he contacts Eze on a weekly basis.

-On 3 September 2019 Eze was called up to the England U21 squad by manager Aidy Boothroyd for the upcoming UEFA European Under-21 Championship qualifiers against Turkey and Kosovo.
+On 3 September 2019, Eze was called up to the England under-21 squad by manager Aidy Boothroyd for the upcoming 2021 UEFA European Under-21 Championship qualification matches against Turkey and Kosovo.
 He was an unused substitute on both occasions.
-Eze eventually made his U21 debut on 15 November 2019 as an 81st minute substitute for Phil Foden during a 3–0 2021 UEFA European Under-21 Championship qualification victory over Albania.
+Eze eventually made his under-21 debut on 15 November as an 81st-minute substitute for Phil Foden during a 3–0 victory over Albania in 2021 European Under-21 Championship qualification.

-In April and November 2020, Eze said he had yet to decide on whether to play for Nigeria or his birth country, England, at senior international level.
+In April and November 2020, Eze said he had yet to decide on whether to play for Nigeria or England at senior international level.

-Eze was selected for the group stage of the 2021 UEFA European Under-21 Championship and scored his only goal at under-21 level in their final game against Croatia.
+Eze was selected for the group stage of the 2021 European Under-21 Championship and scored his only goal at under-21 level in their final game against Croatia.